 12 Days of Christmas in Krakow

+Unfortunately- many of our videos for this were created in 2017 using Vine (RIP) so that is why they do not play properly….
 Follow us the next twelve days as we take you all over the city of Krakow to show you what Christmas in Krakow is really like!
-Each day we will post a new video and pictures as a countdown to Christmas.
-Below is a sneak-peek at what we have in store… And remember everyday on…
+Each day we will post a…

 The Synagogues of Kazimierz

 Throughout the Jewish district of Kazimierz you will find seven synagogue, each one having its own charm, with some giving Classical Music or Film concerts, and others displaying exhibits of interesting history.
-Two synagogues still offer active services to the community, Tempel at 24 Miodowa street and Remuh at 40 Szeroka street.
-A full break-down of information…
+Three synagogues still offer active services to the community, Tempel at 24 Miodowa street, Remuh at 40 Szeroka street, and Kupa Synagogue at…

 Kazimierz: The Old and New Jewish Cemeteries